oyiptong/clj-postbin/README.md

 # postbin

-Minimal app that shows whatever is posted to it on a web interface
+Minimal client and server app that shows whatever is posted to it on a web interface.

+This project requires both client and server to be able to use WebSockets.

+When the server is running, point your browser to the root of the server.
+This will serve a dashboard of posts.

+Data can be sent to the server via 2 endpoints:

+* /post which takes a UTF-8 encoded text payload
+* /ws which takes a JSON payload

 ## Local setup